Borough of Elmbridge: Transport

-The M25 motorway has several junctions nearby and the A3(M) from London bisects the borough.
+The South West Main Line serves the borough, with four stations from Esher to Weybridge, one of which several express services call at: Walton on Thames (specifically between Ashley Park and Burwood Park neighbourhoods).
+The branch lines have services with four stations in the borough via Cobham & Stoke D'Abernon to Guildford; and a branch to Thames Ditton and Hampton Court railway station in East Molesey, both within Transport for London's Zone 6.

+The A3(M) three junctions here (from London) which bisects the south of Elmbridge and the M25 motorway has two junctions west of Elmbridge.

 The main north-south road is the A244 for instance to London Heathrow Airport and starts in the borough at Walton Bridge leading to Esher and Oxshott then to Leatherhead.
 The east-west Leatherhead to Horsell, Woking road, the A245 leads by Cobham and Brooklands, Weybridge.

-As to rail, the South West Main Line cuts through the borough, with four stations from Esher to Weybridge, one of which several express services call at: Walton on Thames in the Ashley Park estate of the south of the town.
-The branch lines have services with four stations in the borough via Cobham & Stoke D'Abernon to Guildford; and a branch to Thames Ditton and Hampton Court railway station in East Molesey, both within Transport for London's Zone 6.

 Bus services include TfL Oyster card services to East and West Molesey, Hinchley Wood, Claygate and Esher.

-Cycling is very popular, with the Thames Path passing through the north of the borough and the 2012 Summer Olympics hosting both of the main road cycling events in the borough with most of the road section around Hampton Court and with the sections of the routes taken to and from Box Hill.
+Cycling is very popular outside of commuting, with the Thames Path passing through the north of the borough and the 2012 Summer Olympics hosting both of the main road cycling events in the borough with most of the road section around Hampton Court and with the sections of the routes taken to and from Box Hill.